dlesbre/tex/README.md

 		  -t --open-tex     doesn't compile, opens tex files in editor (can run with -i/-b) -p --open-pdf     compiles and opens PDF files in viewer

+		  -w --watch        watches the tex file and recompiles when it is changed

 		  -c --clean        doesn't compile, removes build files Files removed match a .tex file in the list and have the following extensions: